Absence and Lateness

 Children participate in a range of sports throughout the year.

-- Terms 2 and 3: primary school winter sports teams for the senior students (year 5 and up);
+- Terms 2 & 3: Primary School Winter Sports for Senior students (year 5 and up);

 A full stationery list will be provided by your child’s teacher at the end of year and prior to starting for new entrants.
 All school books must be covered and an easy way to cover them is to use EZ-Covers.